LeonardoDzo/wherewasi/README.md

-# wherewasi
+# Where Was I?

+### Description
-it's about extension for chrome, where you can find your last page visited from easier and faster way.
+ * it's about extension for chrome, where you can find your last page visited from easier and faster way.